TheFenix2000/CeneoScraper/README.md

 # CeneoScraper
 A simple web scrapper written in python

-## Table of CSS Selectors and Variale Names
+## Table of CSS Selectors and Variable Names

 | **Składowa** | **Nazwa** | **Selektor** |
 | --- | --- | --- |